theunissenlab/zebra-finch-semantic-category/README.md

   behavior/
     TrialData.csv     # for each bird and date for Task 1 confusion/
-    TrialData.csv    # for each bird and each test based on stimuli acoustic/
+    TrialData.csv    # for each bird and each test based on stimuli in Task 2 acoustic/
     vocParamTable.h5       # The predefined acoustic features (PAFs) obtained with BioSound (soundsig) vocTypeSpectroData.mat # The spectrogram features